 Food banks, shelves and emergency food pantries Minnesota.

 The state of Minnesota has many food pantries, distribution centers, government benefits, and non-profit food banks that will provide help to low-income families or people with no money.
 There are free groceries to people who are faced with a hardship situation or emergency.
 Each and every year thousands of individuals receive free groceries, meals, and food.
-Locate a free food bank near you in MN below.
+Locate a free food bank that will be near you in MN below.

 Some of the distribution centers or drive thru food pantries listed below may have other items as well, such as clothing, holiday gifts or summer snacks for students out of school.
 Hot meals are often provided too.
 There is also a referral phone number at the bottom of the page for information on other free, emergency food pantries in MN near you.